 Because anticholinergic drugs decrease sweating over the entire body, Dee Anna Glaser, MD, president and founding board member of the International Hyperhidrosis Society, cautions her patients saying, “When taking anticholinergics, the body may have more difficulty keeping itself cool with the sweat mechanism ‘turned off.’
 Therefore, athletes, people who participate in sports, people who work outdoors and anyone who may potentially cause themselves injury by becoming overheated must use extra care when considering these treatments.”

-Patients taking these medications must be aware of water intake, temperature, exertion, and any symptoms of overheating such as dizziness, pale skin, headache, nausea, and muscle cramping.
-Although oral anticholinergic drugs can stop the activation of the sweat glands, they aren't for everyone because of certain side effects such as blurred vision, heart palpitations, and urinary problems.
+Patients taking hyperhidrosis medications must be aware of water intake, temperature, exertion, and any symptoms of overheating such as dizziness, pale skin, headache, nausea, and muscle cramping.
+Although oral anticholinergic drugs can stop the activation of the sweat glands, they aren't for everyone.
+Some side effects include blurred vision, heart palpitations, and urinary problems.

 Another oral medication used in treating specific types of hyperhidrosis is beta blockers (propranolol) and benzodiazepines, which work by “blocking” the physical effects of anxiety.
 Acting on the central nervous system, these medications are best for patients who experience situational hyperhidrosis (weddings, job interviews, public speaking, etc).
 Various side effects limit their long-term use.
 Benzodiazepines can be habit-forming, and many patients cannot tolerate the sedative effects caused by both of these medications.